DerfyBoi/lyricbot/README.md

 # lyricbot

-lyric bot to get romaji lyrics (singing lyrics) because many websites with japanese songs only have hiragana or english translations move bot to discord one day for karaoke with friends
+lyric bot to get romaji lyrics (singing lyrics) because many websites with japanese songs only have hiragana or english translations, move bot to discord one day for karaoke with friends